Table of Contents

 Primary syphilis is characterized by one or more ulcerative lesions.
 Reactive serologic tests such as VDRL, RPR or treponemal-specific tests need to be positive.
 The demonstration of the causative organism Treponema pallidum confirms the diagnosis of primary syphilis.

 Secondary syphilis is characterized by localized or diffuse mucocutaneous lesions with generalized lymphadenopathy.
-Condyloma lata and alopecia are also commonly seen in secondary syphilis.
-The diagnostic criteria for secondary syphilis include a positive nontreponemal plus a treponemal serology test in addition to the presence of the clinical features of the stage.
-The isolation and identification of the organisms confirm the diagnosis but is not needed.
+Condylomalata and alopecia are also commonly seen in secondary syphilis.
+The diagnostic criteria for secondary syphilis include a positive nontreponemal and positive treponemal serology test with the presence of the clinical features of the stage.
+The isolation and identification of the organisms is not mandatory but it is done to confirm the diagnosis.

-Late syphilis with clinical manifestations is characterized by the presence of aortitis, coronary vessel disease, gummatous skin lesions, osteitis and neurologic deficits.
-The most commonly seen neurologic deficits are tabes dorsalis and dementia.
+Late syphilis with clinical manifestations is characterized by the presence of inflammatory lesions such as aortitis, coronary vessel disease, gummatous skin lesions, osteitis leading to cardiovascular or organ morbidities.
+This condition which involve other organ system is also known as tertiary syphilis.
 The clinical manifestations of late syphilis usually happen after 15 to 30 years of untreated syphilis.

 Neurosyphilis is defined as the infection of the central nervous system by Treponema pallidum.
 Patients might develop syphilitic meningitis, optic involvement with interstitial keratitis and uveitis, dementia and tabes dorsalis.
 Neurosyphilis can happen at any stage.